-This plan applies to all departments and laboratories where materials identified potential as universal wastes are used.
+This plan applies to all departments and laboratories where materials identified as universal wastes are used.
 Universal wastes in Colorado include the following materials:

 Spent universal waste batteries are handled in a manner that prevents releases to the environment.
 Examples include:

-Suspended, canceled, obsolete and recalled pesticides are handled to meet one of the following conditions:
+Suspended, canceled, obsolete, and recalled pesticides are handled to meet one of the following conditions:

 There are numerous types of mercury-containing lights on campus.
 These include fluorescent, neon, mercury vapor, high-pressure sodium, metal halide, and other hazardous waste lamps.
 When handling spent lamps and bulbs we:

 UW must be labeled in one of three manners.
-Using spent batteries as an example the options are:
+Using spent batteries as an example, the options are:

 SQHs are required to immediately containerize and manage any spills or residues from releases of UW.
 Any waste generated from a spill is considered newly generated waste, and a hazardous waste determination is required.
-If determined to be a hazardous waste, it must be managed as a hazardous waste and not as a UW.
+If determined to be hazardous waste, it must be managed as hazardous waste and not as a UW.

-The EH&S department is responsible for:
+The EH&S department is responsible for the following: